How to Stop Worrying about Worrying. Tips for Anxiety

 Anxiety is something that comes up quite a bit in my line of work.
 Not for me personally.
 Well, obviously I experience some anxiety from time to time, because I am a human being.
 But it’s not debilitating or an issue for me.

-It comes up in my 1-1 coaching and in the Women who dont drink group
+It comes up in my groups and 1-1 coaching.

 If anxiety is an issue, where alcohol and drugs are concerned; the first thing to do is to deal with the substance.
 Most drugs are going to make this worse and alcohol is no different.
 A side effect of drinking alcohol is anxiety.
 We can also experience anxiety after drinking and if we withdraw from alcohol.